An independence of the MIN principle from the PHP principle: Variants of the construction

-The definition of TOUR $t$-trees is as one expects it to be: choosing an element $x$ we branch according to all possible ways how one may extend current $t$ by including $x$.
-It is then not too hard to see that the size of a uniform TOUR $t$-tree of depth $d$ is exactly $2^{|t|} \cdot 2^{|t| + 1} \dots 2^{|t| + d - 1}$.
+The definition of a $t$-$\TOUR$-tree is the expected one.
+Choosing a new vertex $x$, one branches according to all possible ways of extending the current tournament $t$ by including $x$.
+A uniform $t$-tree of depth $d$ has size

-As in \ref{upper bound}, one can prove that a size of a set of pairwise incompatible conditions extending $t$ of sizes $d$ is upper bounded by $2^{|t|} \cdot 2^{|t| + 1} \dots 2^{|t| + d - 1}$, the same bound as in the previous paragraph.

-Combining the above bounds we get a desired dimensionality restriction for any TOUR $(t,p,h)$-array, namely that $p \leq h$.